Detroit parents visiting Ann Arbor go viral in dancing TikTok

 A University of Michigan graduate, she and her family come to Tree Town to walk around campus and visit friends, especially during football season.

-Filmed by user @emilygrunz, the viral TikTok was shot on a Saturday when the Blooms were in town tailgating with friends and teaching the babies about Michigan football.
+Filmed by user @emilygrunz, the viral TikTok was shot on a Saturday when the Luckers were in town tailgating with friends and teaching the babies about Michigan football.

 The family stopped by Pizza Bob’s for a carry-out chipati.
 “The wait was long, so we were doing whatever it took to keep the twins happy in their stroller,” Stephanie said.